zeldaret/mm/README.md

 Running `make init` will also make the `./expected` directory and copy all of the files there, which will be useful when running the diff script.
 The diff script is useful in decompiling functions and can be ran with this command: `./tools/asm-differ/diff.py -wmo3 <insert_function_here>`

-**Note**: to speed up the build, you can either:
-* Pass `-jN` to `make setup` and `make`, where N is the number of threads to use in the build, e.g. `make -j4`.
+**Note**: to speed up the build, you can pass `-jN` to `make setup` and `make`, where N is the number of threads to use in the build, e.g. `make -j4`.
 The generally-accepted wisdom is to use the number of virtual cores your computer has, which is the output of `nproc` (which should be installed as part of `coreutils`).
-* Pass `-j` to `make setup` and `make`, to use as many threads as possible, but beware that this can use too much memory on lower-end systems, and even high-end systems tend to be fastest with roughly `-j$(nproc)` threads.
-Both of these have the disadvantage that the ordering of the terminal output is scrambled, so for debugging it is best to stick to one thread (i.e. not pass `-j` or `-jN`).
+The disadvantage that the ordering of the terminal output is scrambled, so for debugging it is best to stick to one thread (i.e. not pass `-jN`).
+(`-j` also exists, which uses unlimited jobs, but is generally slower.)

 ## Contributing